misterblack1/agfa_ebs_pnafati/README.md

-# 68K-MON: Custom MONITOR ROM for the Agfa Compugraphic 9000PS I/O board with BASIC in ROM
+# 68K-MON: Custom MONITOR ROM and BASIC for the Agfa Compugraphic 9000PS I/O board

 **68K-MON** is a fully functional, SWTBUG-like ROM monitor built from scratch for the Motorola 68000-based I/O board inside the Agfa Compugraphic 9000PS RIP (Raster Image Processor.)
 The I/O board is maked `AGFA EBS PNAFATI1++A`.
+This ROM not includes BASIC in ROM, which can be started by typing `g 1400`.

 ![Boot message](https://github.com/misterblack1/agfa_ebs_pnafati/blob/main/images/Boot.png?raw=true)